The 3 AM Phone Call Every Business Owner Dreads

 - Q: Does our cyber insurance cover this?

-- Q: Why target a small US business?
+- Q: Why target a small or mid-size business?

 Don't Wait for the 3 AM Phone Call

-Every hour you operate with fragmented security is an hour a GenAI bot is scanning your perimeter for a way in.
-In the high-speed US market, "good enough" security is an invitation for disaster.
+Every hour you operate with fragmented security is an hour a GenAI bot can probe your perimeter.
+"Good enough" security is an invitation for disaster.

 Schedule Your Free Ransomware Risk Assessment.

-Our US-based CCSE team will evaluate your current defenses and provide a Risk Report identifying your three biggest vulnerabilities, completely free.
+Our CCSE-certified team will evaluate your current defenses and provide a Risk Report identifying your three biggest vulnerabilities.